droccom/kos-test/README.md

 - The `main-etcd-client-tls` secret is expected to have the keys `ca.pem`, `cert.pem`, and `key.pem`.

-- The node port for the prometheus server is 8090 instead of 30909.

 ## Operations

 On your management machine let `/etc/ansible/hosts` be a directory